gSchool/DNA-release-3/03-Phase-B/05c_contract_strategies.md

-# CLINs, Documentation and More: Contract Strategies for Software-Intensive Programs
+# CLINs, Documentation and More

 ## Learning Objectives

 By the end of this lesson you will be able to:

-* All available payment strategies
+* Describe all available payment strategies
 * Correctly identify what documentation should be used to state project requirements (i.e. Performance Work Statement (PWS), Statement of Objectives (SOO), etc.)

 ## Introduction